mtoensing/Docker-Minecraft-PaperMC-Server/README.md

 Sets the timezone for the container.
 A list of valid values can be found on wikipedia: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones

+PAPERMC_FLAGS = --nojline

+Sets the command-line flags for PaperMC.
+Remove `--nojline` if you want to enable color and tab-completion for the server console.

 ## Tutorial

 Tutorial (german) https://marc.tv/anleitung-stabiler-minecraft-server-synology-nas/